ATYP Test Preview Seminar

 All presentations from 9:30 - 11:45 a.m.

-Enrollment may be limited, so sign up quickly.
+Enrollment for the in-person events is limited, so sign up quickly.
 Should there be space available, there is an additional fee for late registration.
-Seminar materials will be mailed to the registrant’s home address.
+Seminar materials will be mailed to the registrant’s home address for virtual sessions.
 If you register less than two weeks prior to the seminar, your session materials may not arrive in time for the presentation.

-The Test Preview fee for a family—one or two parents and the student—is $35.
-The charge for families with more than one student is $50.
+The Test Preview fee for a family—one or two adults and the student—is $35.
+The charge for families with more than one student is $50 (there is no additional charge for an extra student for the online seminar unless you want two sets of materials mailed to your home).
 Payment must be made when you fill out the online registration form.
 There is a $10 late fee if you register less than one week before the seminar date.
 Fee waivers are available for students who qualify for free or reduced lunch.
 Please email the office at email@example.com or call (269) 387-3553 for more information.

 General Overview (35 minutes)